linrunner/tlp-doc/usage/tlp.rst

     sudo tlp discharge [<battery>]

-Discharge stops at the specified charge level (in %).
+The selected battery is discharged to target level (in %).
 If none is specified the battery is fully discharged.
 The command continously shows remaining capacity and estimated discharge time.
 Discharging may be stopped at any time with :kbd:`Control-C`.

-Hints:

-* The command needs the charger plugged in
+* The command needs the charger plugged in.
-* As soon as the battery is empty, charging begins and the command terminates;
+* If the target level is below the start threshold, the battery will begin recharging once the command ends.
-  it does not wait for the charge to complete
-* Normal use of the laptop is possible during the discharge process;
-  it does *not* suddenly switch off when the battery is empty
-* ThinkPads with two batteries: the battery controller can only handle one battery at a time; while discharging one battery with this command the other battery can neither be charged nor discharged
+* ThinkPads with two batteries: the battery controller can only handle one battery at a time; while discharging one battery with this command the other battery can neither be charged nor discharged.
-* When encountering problems, see the FAQ: :doc:`/faq/battery`
+* When encountering problems, see the :ref:`FAQ <faq-discharge-shutdown>`.

+.. include:: ../include/discharge-shutdown.rst

 Example: ::